 .MF Configuration File

 You will need a text file ending in .mf that contains all the settings for your mail form.
 Your HTML form needs to be setup to post to this .mf file.
-See the example below for a better idea.
+Download the sample files below for a better idea.

 These variables are used in the .MF file.
 All values are required unless marked optional.